Creating Tools for Dynamic Arab Futures

-The Institute for Worldmaking (IWM) is a cultural research lab and public platform based at the Massachusetts Institute of Technology (MIT).
-It develops tools for imagining and building dynamic futures from the Arab world.
+The Institute for Worldmaking (IWM) is a global cultural research lab and public platform developing tools for imagining and building dynamic futures for and from the Arab world.

 Through digital tools, and educational programs, research fellowships, publications and exhibitions, IWM supports artists, researchers, and institutions developing speculative work at the intersection of fiction, technology, and cultural practices.